Ch0p5h0p/CryptoCraft/README.md

 ## Soft requirements:
 - ChatPatches (for copying chat messages)
-- SlashLength (to enable long commands)
+- Slash Length (to enable long commands)

 ## Notes on the algorithms:
 - RSA-1024: Yes, I know RSA isn't as good as ECC.
 Yes, I know that 1024 is a horrible key size.
 However: RSA means I dont have to also track signing vs encrypting keys, and 1024 key length means that the keys are shorter and easier to put in chat (or books, potentially)